Science

 Curriculum Intent for Science

-At St Simon’s our Science curriculum will excite pupil’s curiosity and increase their knowledge and understanding of the world and the processes in it, using the “10 Big Ideas” from our Science scheme of work.
+At St Simon’s our Science curriculum will excite pupil’s curiosity and increase their knowledge and understanding of the world and the processes in it.

 It will enable a child to ask questions and plan investigations to find answers.
 It will encourage all pupils to evaluate those answers against their knowledge and experience.
 The science curriculum will provide the skills to enable pupils to critique and improve theirs and others’ methods and results in practical, relevant investigations so that they become confident and independent learners.